choonghyunryu/dlookr/README.md

   eda_report(target = Sales, output_format = "html", output_file = "EDA.html")
 ```

 The EDA report is an automated report to assist in the EDA process.
 Design the data analysis scenario with reference to the report results.

 #### Creating a data transformation report using `transformation_report()`

-`transformation_report()` creates a data transformation report for all the variables in the data frame or objects that inherit the data frame (`tbl_df`, `tbl`, etc.).
+`transformation_report()` generates a data transformation report for all
+the variables in the data frame or objects that inherit the data frame
+(`tbl_df`, `tbl`, etc.).

-`transformation_report()` creates a data transformation report in two forms:
+`transformation_report()` generates a data transformation report in two
+forms:

   - pdf file based on Latex
   - html file

 The contents of the report are as follows.:

   - Imputation
       - Missing Values
           - Missing values imputation information
           - (variable names)
       - Outliers
           - Outliers imputation information
           - (variable names)
   - Resolving Skewness
       - Skewed variables information
           - (variable names)
   - Binning
       - Numerical Variables for Binning
       - Binning
           - (variable names)
       - Optimal Binning
           - (variable names)

-The following creates a data transformation report for `carseats`.
-The file format is pdf, and the file name is `Transformation_Report.pdf`.
+The following generates a data transformation report for `carseats`.
+The
+file format is pdf, and the file name is `Transformation_Report.pdf`.

 ``` r
 carseats %>%
   transformation_report(target = US)
 ```

-The following generates a report in html format called `transformation.html`.
+The following generates a report in html format called
+`transformation.html`.

 ``` r
 carseats %>%